chevah/geck/content/generic.rst

 We don't use feature branches because:

-* They need to be permanently kept in sync with main branch.
+* They need to be permanently kept in sync with the main branch.
 This will solve conflicts with the main branch, but there might still be hidden conflicts with **other feature** branches.
 * You will need to keep in sync with other feature branches to make sure